jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_56.md

 			{
 				"funcName":"",
-				"funcTitle":"Supports data access in three ways, i.e. static data, relational data, and APIs", "funcP":"Support Jason format static data, RDS Cloud Database, local relational database, JD Cloud data computing service and online API.
+				"funcTitle":"Supports data access in three ways, i.e. static data, relational data, and APIs", "funcP":"Support Json format static data, RDS Cloud Database, local relational database, JD Cloud data computing service and online API.
 Meet your needs of real-time computing and monitoring of all kinds of big data, to give full play to the computing power of big data."
 			}
 		]
 	}